Honor Society (Nu Beta)

 - Minimum overall and CRJ grade point average of 3.2 or higher

 Graduate membership requirements:

 Students are encouraged to participate in both the National Criminal Justice Honor Society and our local chapter.
 Membership in the national organization is considered a lifetime membership.
 More information and the application for the National Criminal Justice Society can be found at the Alpha Phi Sigma website.
-All applicants must be approved by Dr. Tucker.
+All applicants must be approved by Dr. Bratina.
 Do not remit any money with the application until approved.